oracle/weblogic-kubernetes-operator/site/helm-charts.md

 ```

 #### externalRestHttpsPort
-Specifies node port that should be allocated for the external operator REST https interface.
+Specifies node port that should be allocated for the external operator REST HTTPS interface.

 Only used when externalRestEnabled is true, otherwise ignored.